Rituxan Sample Coding

 (Report 96367 in conjunction with 96365, 96374, 96409, 96413 if provided as a secondary or subsequent service after a different initial service is administered through the same IV access.
 Report 96367 only once per sequential infusion of same infusate mix)

-prophylaxis or diagnosis (specify substance or drug); each
+diagnostic injection (specify substance or drug); each

 additional sequential intravenous push of a new substance/drug

 (List separately in addition to code for primary

 (Use 96375 in conjunction with 96365, 96374, 96409, 96413)

 (Report 96375 to identify intravenous push of a new substance/drug if provided as a secondary or subsequent service after a different initial service is administered through the same IV access)